One script to install. Manage with CLI or API. Embed where your team already works.

 Two IPs to allowlist.
 No surprise egress.
 No “what changed?” tickets.

 Bring your domain, colors, and logo.
-Iframe the console in minutes.
+Serve the console, install script, and updates from one hostname and embed it in minutes.

 Tiny daemon for ARM, x86, on-prem, and hybrid clouds.